Step 6: Test the Solution

 The failure scenario where the message is routed to

 https://<servicebus_namespace>.servicebus.windows.net/Suspend.
 To test this scenario, we’ll drop an invalid X12 850 PO message (so that it fails), and gets routed to failure endpoint.
-We will use a relay receiver service that will capture any message that hits the failure endpoint and writes the error message to an XML file.
+We use a relay receiver service that captures any message that hits the failure endpoint and writes the error message to an XML file.

 To test the success scenario

 Navigate to the location where you downloaded and extracted SAPIntegration.zip.
 From the InputMessages folder, copy Success_SampleMessage.edi and drop it to the FTP location you specified in the EDI agreement.
 Wait for the file to disappear.

 Using the SAP GUI, logon to the SAP Server you are targeting for this scenario.
 On the home screen, enter WE02 in the text box and press ENTER: